 - 1/4–1/2 teaspoon salt

-- Add the butter and salt and mash with a potato masher, making the mixture as rustic or smooth as you like.
+- Add the butter, sour cream, and salt.
+Mash with a potato masher, making the mixture as chunky or smooth as you like.